Carlos Kleiber: Later years

 Kleiber retired from concert life in the early 1990s, occasionally reappearing for private or benefit concerts.
 For one such event in Ingolstadt, part of his payment consisted of a new Audi made to his specifications.
 His performances were painstakingly rehearsed, but often seemed spontaneous and inspired.
 In the opinion of many of his colleagues and audiences, he was an eccentric genius whom some placed among the greatest conductors of all time despite the paucity of his appearances.

 He was buried in the Slovenian village of Konjšica near Litija, where he died in 2004, next to his wife Stanislava Brezovar, a ballet dancer, who had died seven months earlier.
 They had two children, a son Marko and a daughter Lillian.

 Preserved performances

-Kleiber's unique conducting style is preserved on video in a number of performances: Beethoven's Symphony No. 4 and Symphony No. 7 from the Concertgebouw in Amsterdam, Johann Strauss' Die Fledermaus from Munich, Richard Strauss' Der Rosenkavalier from both Munich and Vienna, Wolfgang Amadeus Mozart's 36th symphony and Brahms' second symphony from the Musikverein in Vienna; Beethoven's Coriolan Overture, Mozart's 33rd and Brahms' fourth symphonies from Munich and Bizet's Carmen again from Vienna.
-He led the New Year's Concert of the Vienna Philharmonic in 1989 and 1992, and these are both preserved on video.
+Kleiber's unique conducting style is preserved on video in a number of performances: Beethoven's Symphony No. 4 and Symphony No. 7 from the Concertgebouw in Amsterdam, Johann Strauss's Die Fledermaus from Munich, Richard Strauss's Der Rosenkavalier from both Munich and Vienna, Wolfgang Amadeus Mozart's 36th symphony and Brahms's second symphony from the Musikverein in Vienna; Beethoven's Coriolan Overture, Mozart's 33rd and Brahms' fourth symphonies from Munich and Bizet's Carmen again from Vienna.
+He conducted the New Year's Concert of the Vienna Philharmonic in 1989 and 1992, which are both preserved on video.